 Recruiting a Recovery Worker to join our Mental Health service in Islington!

 Islington Crisis House offer 24/7 crisis accommodation to customers with mental health needs who require a high level of support, it is a 'high support fast stream' mental health service consisting of 12 units, with move-on expected within two weeks.
-We are part of the projects pathway in the borough and receive our referrals from the Crisis Teams and mental health wards in the borough.
-However we can also take self referrals or referrals from other sources such as local substance services and GP's.
-We also take referrals from neighbouring boroughs such as North Camden.
 This is a really great opportunity for anyone with clinical interest as the service is delivered in partnership with Camden and Islington MH Trust.

 Post-holders will be required to: